bluefroguk1/empire-dump/content/Wiki/Music/On the Wall.md

 ---
-IgnoreLinking: False
+IgnoreLinking: false
-Tags: ['Music', 'Navarr-Music', 'Navarr']
+Tags:
+- Music
+- Navarr-Music
+- Navarr
 Title: On the Wall
-aliases: ['On_the_Wall']
+aliases:
+- On_the_Wall
-draft: False
+draft: false
 revision_date: 2023-03-25 08:19:18+00:00
 revision_id: 98453
 ---